 - A. Before you lift something, prepare yourself and plan the move.
 Make sure you are limber and physically fit enough to do the task safely.
 Daily exercises will keep your body ready for lifting and help you feel better.
 Size up the load to make sure you can handle it safely.
 If you think the load is too bulky or too heavy, ask someone to help you or try to break it up into smaller, more manageable loads.
 Use a hand truck or dolly if necessary.
 Plan your route and make sure the path is clear of trip, slip, and fall hazards. - B. Use proper body mechanics when lifting.
 Stand close to the object with your feet about shoulder width apart.
 Squat down, bending at the hips and knees.
 Keep your back straight.
 As you grip the load, arch your lower back inward by pulling your shoulders back and sticking your chest out with chin tucked in.
 Be sure to keep the load close to your body.
 When you set the load down, squat down, bending at the hips and knees, keeping your lower back arched in. - C. Turn, don't twist.
 Twisting is not the thing to do.
 Instead of twisting, turn your whole body in the direction that you want to go.
 Twisting when carrying a load puts a lot of undo stress on your back. - D. Push, don't pull.
-Whenever you have to move something that is on a cart, a dolly, or a hand truck, push the load.
+Whenever you have to move something that's on a cart, a dolly, or a hand truck, push the load.
 Pushing puts less strain on your back. - E. Don't store heavy objects higher than your waist.
 If heavy objects aren't stored higher than your waist than you won't have to lift them higher than your waist.
 Lifting objects overhead puts a lot of undue stress on your back.
-It's one of the surest ways to injure your back.

-F. Lift like a pro and avoid the pain.
+It's one of the surest ways to injure your back. - F. Lift like a pro and avoid the pain.
 Learning how to lift and carry safely is one of the most important things you can do for your back.
 It's not hard to put these suggestions to use, and the payoffs will be well worth the time and effort you put into it.
-Confident ial All Rigl hts Reserved Keenan & Associates-License # 0 451271

-Date: Employee Name: Location: Evaluator: Title: Department:

-Reason: Hours a day at VDT:
+Employee Name: Location: Reason: Evaluator: Title: Department: Hours a day at VDT:

 CHAIR Yes No

-Does employee know how to make adjustm Is employee sitting at a height they find con Are employee's feet resting on the floor?
+Does employee know how to make adjustmer Is employee sitting at a height they find comformation Are employee's feet resting on the floor?
 (If not, is there a footrest available?)
-Is the backrest at an angle and height that p Does employee use backrest while typing ( Are thighs parallel to the floor or better stil Is there pressure on the back of the employ Are armrests used just for rest periods, and Comments/Adjustments/Equipment Nee rovides optimum lumbar support? i.e., no tilting forward)? l, sloping down slightly? ee's knees? not while typing?
+Is the backrest at an angle and height that produces employee use backrest while typing (i.e. Are thighs parallel to the floor or better still, so Is there pressure on the back of the employee Are armrests used just for rest periods, and not comments/Adjustments/Equipment Neede vides optimum lumbar support? ., no tilting forward)? sloping down slightly? s knees? ot while typing?

+KEYBOARD

-KEYBOARD Yes No
+RETBOT IND Yes No

-105 NO

-While typing, are upper arms within contact t of torso?

-Are shoulders relaxed?
-Are forearms parallel to the floor (i.e., 90° a angle at the albow)?

-Are wrists and hands straight and in-line w H H

-Are wrist rests used just for rest periods, an
+While typing, are upper arms within contact of Are shoulders relaxed?
+Are forearms parallel to the floor (i.e., 90° and Are wrists and hands straight and in-line with Are wrist rests used just for rest periods, and the straight are typically as t gle at the elbow)? the forearm?

-Comments/Adjustments/Equipment Nee ded:
+Comments/Adjustments/Equipment Neede d:

+MONITOD

 MONITOR Yes No

-Is the top of the monitor at or slightly below •

-Is monitor between 18 and 24 inches from a Is monitor directly behind keyboard? ne eyes? $\vdash$ H
+Is the top of the monitor at or slightly below ed Is monitor between 18 and 24 inches from the Is monitor directly behind keyboard?
 Is monitor clean and free of glare?

-H H
+Is monitor clean and free of glare?
 Is monitor at right angles to windows?
-H H

-Is a document holder used when appropriat e?
+Is a document holder used when appropriate?

-Comments/Adjustments/Equipment Nee ded: